 Disciplinary measures may be taken for the following enumerated reasons.
 However, the following list does not cover every possible circumstance in which disciplinary action may be taken.
 In general, any act that violates College policies, impermissibly infringes upon the rights of others, or significantly disrupts the normal operation of the College may result in discipline.

-- Disorderly, lewd, indecent conduct or expression.
+- Disorderly, lewd, indecent conduct/expression or other disruptive behavior (e.g., cause alarm, concern).

 - Obstruction or disruption of any College activities (both in and outside of the classroom) or insult of any person authorized or assigned to address student groups.